emailalosha/kubernetes/k8s/README.md

      ports:
        - containerPort: 80

+To create a pod simply run

+kubectl create -f pod.yml

+To delete the same pod

+kubectl delete -f pod.yml

+Or

+By using pod_name also we can delete

+kubectl get po -o wide (To get pod details)

+kubectl delete pod pod_name

 # apiVersion you need to refer to kubernetes doc.
 # kind refers to the kind of kubernetes object you wanted to manage.